alliance-genome/agr_loader/README.md

 - note: reload_test will not re-download the file bolus.

 ## Config
-- There are 3 loader configurations that come with the system (in src/config): default.yml, develop.yml, test.yml.
-Each is set up to work on a particular environment (and differs in the default number of threads for both downloading files and the number of threads used to load the database). test.yml will be used while running the load using the test data set.  default.yml is the configuration used on all the shared systems and on production.  develop.yml is used for the full data set on a development system.
+- There are 3 loader configuration files that come with the system (in [`src/config`](./src/config)).
+Each is set up to work on a particular environment (and differs in the default number of threads for both downloading files and the number of threads used to load the database):
+  - [test.yml](./src/config/test.yml) will be used while running the load using the test data set.
+  - [default.yml](./src/config/default.yml) is the configuration used on all the shared systems and on production.
+  - [develop.yml](./src/config/develop.yml) is used for the full data set on a development system.
   Each can be modified to remove or add the data types (ie: Allele, BGI, Expression, etc...) and subtypes (ie: ZFIN, SGD, RGD, etc...) as needed for development purposes.
-- When adding a new data load, be sure to add to validation.yml as well so the system knows the expected data types and subtypes.
+- When adding a new data load, be sure to add to [validation.yml](./src/config/validation.yml) as well so the system knows the expected data types and subtypes.
-- local_submission_system.json is a file consumed in addition to the submission system data (from the submission system API) that is used to customize non-submission system files like ontology files.
+- [local_submission_system.json](./src/config/local_submission_system.json) is a file consumed in addition to the submission system data (from the submission system API) that is used to customize non-submission system files like ontology files.

 ## ENV Variables
 - ALLIANCE_RELEASE - the release version that this code acts on.